 You may not offer a cost-share commitment on your own, even if you think it is desirable to free up funds for other project costs.
 You would in effect be charging the department or school budget for effort you are devoting to the sponsor’s work, as well as impacting USC’s rate for Recovery of Indirect Costs.
 Dean’s prior approval is required.

-Mandatory or Voluntary Committed Cost Sharing must be identified and approved in writing or via the PARiS approval system by the Dean of the relevant school(s) or unit(s) or their authorized designee, prior to submission to the Department of Contracts and Grants.
+Mandatory or Voluntary Committed Cost Sharing must be identified and approved in writing by the Dean of the relevant school(s) or unit(s) or their authorized designee, prior to submission to the Department of Contracts and Grants.
 Both Mandatory and Voluntary Committed Cost Sharing must be charged to companion cost sharing accounts and any cost shared effort of these types must be certified.
 This is to demonstrate to sponsors that cost sharing commitments have been fulfilled.

 The NIH salary cap is the maximum amount of salary that can be charged to an NIH award.
 The salary cap does not limit total USC compensation but only the portion of compensation that is charged to the award.
 It assumes a 12 month full time contract so if your appointment level or contract period is anything less it needs to be prorated.

 The difference between the percentage of total salary and the allowable salary must be charged to an unrestricted institutional account.
 Since this overage cannot be charged to an NIH grant, it also cannot be used to meet any cost-sharing commitments.